Department: Department of Educational Methodology, Policy, and Leadership

 • A record of collaboration with K-12 educators, higher education communities, local community stakeholders, and school districts and policymakers at local, state, and national levels.

-• A record of quality mentoring, teaching, and advising of administrator education degree program students and/or staff members from a broad range of diverse backgrounds.
+• A record of quality mentoring, teaching, and advising of administrator higher education degree program students and/or staff members from a broad range of diverse backgrounds.

 • Experience supervising master's or doctoral student applied project or dissertation of practice committees.